AWS Outposts connectivity to AWS Regions - AWS Outposts

 Service link bandwidth recommendations

 For an optimal experience and resiliency, AWS requires that you use redundant connectivity of at least 500 Mbps and a maximum of 175 ms round trip latency for the service link connection to the AWS Region.
-The maximum utilization for each Outpost server is 500 Mbps.
-To increase the connection speed, use multiple Outpost servers.
+The maximum utilization for each Outposts server is 500 Mbps.
+To increase the connection speed, use multiple Outposts servers.
 For example, if you have three AWS Outposts servers, the maximum connection speed increases to 1.5 Gbps (1,500 Mbps).
 For more information, see Service link traffic for servers.

 Your AWS Outposts service link bandwidth requirements vary depending on workload characteristics, such as AMI size, application elasticity, burst speed needs, and Amazon VPC traffic to the Region.
 Note that AWS Outposts servers do not cache AMIs.
 AMIs are downloaded from the Region with every instance launch.